babo/bigquery-prezi/prezi.md

 # Overview

 - a big data analytics engine
-- run SQL queries over the cloud on your data
+- run SQL queries
 - it doesn't matter what size of data
 - what type of queries you do
-- it's easy to use
-- with open interfaces, REST, WebUI, ODBC
-- fully managed
-- blazingly fast
+- fast
-- with ~SQL interface
-- petabyte scale
-- easy data management with ACL (Access control list)
+- easy to use
-- fast, atomic imports
 - no administration or provisioning
 - analytics as a service

-- BigQuery, your guess was correct
+your guess was correct, it's BigQuery

 ---
 # Goal